dumindu2041329/GradeMe-Replit/replit.md

 - July 2, 2025. **Added Today button to calendar component** - Enhanced the calendar date picker with a prominent "Today" button at the bottom that navigates to and selects today's date, improving user experience across all date selection interfaces
 - July 2, 2025. **Fixed calendar component bugs on results page** - Fixed date picker popover not closing after selection and Today button not working properly.
 Calendar now closes automatically when selecting dates and properly filters results
 - July 2, 2025. **Applied calendar auto-close functionality across all pages** - Updated all date picker implementations (student profile page and exam modal) to match the results page pattern.
 All date pickers now automatically close when a date is selected, providing consistent user experience throughout the application
+- July 2, 2025. **Added Start Time field to exams** - Added startTime field to the exams table schema and created migration.
+Updated backend routes to handle startTime in exam creation and updates.
+Enhanced student dashboard to display exam start times in both Active Exams and Upcoming Exams sections with prominent visual styling

 ## User Preferences